soojiyou/FS-4-Deploy-a-Flask-App-to-Kubernetes-Using-EKS/README.md

 # Deploying a Flask API

+## Project Overview
+The prime objective of this project is to create a CI/CD pipeline.
+You will associate the pipeline's one end to your Github repository, and connect the other end to the EKS cluster.
+You will create this CI/CD pipeline programmatically using the code (Cloudformation template file) that we will provide to you.

+The subsequent pages of this lesson will guide you to create an and EKS cluster using a single command, AWS CodeBuild and CodePipeline programmatically using a CloudFormation template available to you.

 This is the project starter repo for the course Server Deployment, Containerization, and Testing.

 In this project you will containerize and deploy a Flask API to a Kubernetes cluster using Docker, AWS EKS, CodePipeline, and CodeBuild.